wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 21.09 {#21-09}

-- It's now mandatory to have the access you want to assign to another resource (i.e. users/groups).
+- You are now required to have the same access you are attempting to assign to another resource (i.e. users/groups).
   Following this logic, admin now have access to all resources in their tenant by default.

 Consult the